quarkiverse/quarkiverse-parent/README.md

-# quarkiverse-parent
+# Quarkiverse Parent POM

-The parent POM for all Quarkiverse extensions
+The purpose of the Quarkiverse parent POM is to provide the default release and artifact publishing configuration to the Quarkiverse projects.